Last updated: October 15, 2022

 The number of heads or attachments in a massage gun is important because it determines the product’s versatility; the more heads it has, the more sections of the body it can massage, so pay attention to the number of heads when selecting an electric massager.

-As an Amazon Associate, I may receive a small commission (at no cost to you) on qualifying purchases which allow me to keep creating amazing free content for you.
+As an Amazon Associate, I may receive a small commission (at no cost to you) on qualifying purchases which allows me to keep creating amazing free content for you.
 Support FitFab50 by using the links in my articles to shop.
 Thank you!

 What are the massage gun attachments for?